sparcules/Spark_Pixels/README.md

 * SparkCoreApp: There are a number of classes which rely on an initialization step during app startup.
 All of this happens in SparkCoreApp.onCreate().

-## Hardware Implemenation
+## Hardware Implementation
-Firmware was developed on the Spark Core.
-This should work with the Particle Photon as well, but it hasn't been tested.
+Firmware was originally developed on the Spark Core.
+I have now migrated to using a Particle Photon instead due to programming space limitations on the Core.
+I kept getting the red SOS LED of death telling me that I ran out of heap memory.
 The Android app was developed on a Samsung Galaxy S4 phone with Android version 5.0.1.
-I have no guarentees on how the list view will populate with another phone or tablet.
+I have no guarantees on how the list view will populate with another phone or tablet.

 ## Open Source Licenses